andypullen/react-asset-builder/README.md

-# react-asset-builder
+# React Asset Builder
-Builds and calls the needed list of assets from asset-manifest.json
+Loops through the generated asset-manifest.json file to call React assets dynamically without the need to change index.html for each build process.